-a sufferer of love the King of Jews priest to a spitfire bitch?
-Juld that not be awarding laurels to easter clowns or making a tragic hero out of leander the commuter whose neurotic mistrust nust have sown the suicidal se 'eus ordains: man suffere ut He alas is not vo nd so you take ithout a se y wit 59100 Kuala Lumpur why with your faithfulness you should instead have been a woman's best friend but you do whimper awhen your godly heroine wills that you make your daily land-crossing to do her bidding or leave your temple of love unguarded against wolves and when you prostrate at her feet she sinks her luvociferous fangs uncaringly in your virgoan virtues like nails to break your heart my friend you are no tragic hero but this I know at least: you'll bear the pain without a bark when you're nailed to your cross of roses
+could I call you a sufferer of love o jester to the King of Jews o high priest to a spitfire bitch? would that not be awarding laurels to easter clowns or making a tragic hero out of leander the commuter whose neurotic mistrust must have sown the suicidal seed in him?
+Zeus ordains: man suffers to be wise but He alas is not your god and so you take your beatings without a snarl why with your faithfulness you should instead have been a woman's best friend but you do whimper awhen your godly heroine wills that you make your daily land-crossing to do her bidding or leave your temple of love unguarded against wolves and when you prostrate at her feet she sinks her luvociferous fangs uncaringly in your virgoan virtues like nails to break your heart my friend you are no tragic hero but this I know at least: you'll bear the pain without a bark when you're nailed to your cross of roses